- About SEAS

 - Center for Integrated Quantum Materials (CIQM) is an NSF Science and Technology Center studying extraordinary new quantum materials with striking ‘non- conventional’ properties with the promise to transform signal processing and computation.
 Open to students at CIQM College Network Partners only - visit ciqm.harvard.edu for more details.

 - Other Opportunities - Many of our participating faculty have other opportunities in related areas such as alternative energy, bioengineering, and computer science.
-Please specify your research interest.
+Please specify your research interest on your application.